-If you are a registered shareholder of the Company and unable to attend the Meeting, please complete and return the accompanying form of proxy in accordance with the instructions set out in the proxy and in the Information Circular accompanying this Notice of Meeting.
-A proxy will not be valid unless it is received by Computershare Investor Services Inc., 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 not less than 48 hours (excluding Saturdays, Sundays and holidays) between the time fixed for the Meeting or any adjournment(s) or postponement(s) thereof.
-Telephone voting can be completed at 1-866-732-VOTE (1-866-732-8683) and Internet voting can be completed at investoryote.com.
+If you are a registered shareholder of the Company and unable to attend the virtual Meeting, complete and return the accompanying form of proxy in accordance with the instructions set out in the proxy and in the Management Information Circular accompanying this Notice of Meeting.
+A proxy will not be valid unless it is received by Computershare Investor Services Inc, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 not less than 48 hours (excluding Saturdays, Sundays and holidays) between the time fixed for the Meeting or any adjournment(s) or postponement(s) thereof.
+Telephone voting can be completed at 1-866-732-8683 and Internet voting can be completed at investorvote.com.